 ADVANCED PERFORMANCE AND HR

-This module provides students with theoretical concepts and practical knowledge surrounding performance and management as well as an understanding of the management practices which contribute to improving the performance of individuals, teams and the organisation.
+This module will provide you with theoretical concepts and practical knowledge surrounding performance and Human Resources Management, developing your understanding of the evidence based management practices that contribute to improvement of performance in individuals, teams and organisations.

 DEVELOPING FUTURE LEADERS